flags

 7 Buddhists

-12 would speak Chinese
+12 would speak Mandarin Chinese

 6 would speak Spanish